Somatic mutation: Causes

 As with germline mutations, mutations in somatic cells may arise due to endogenous factors, including errors during DNA replication and repair, and exposure to reactive oxygen species produced by normal cellular processes.
 Mutations can also be induced by contact with mutagens, which can increase the rate of mutation.

-Most mutagens act by causing DNA damage - alterations in DNA structure such as pyrimidine dimers, or breakage of one or both DNA strands.
+Most mutagens act by causing DNA damage—alterations in DNA structure such as pyrimidine dimers, or breakage of one or both DNA strands.
 DNA repair processes can remove DNA damages that would, otherwise, upon DNA replication, cause mutation.
-Mutation results from damage when mistakes in the mechanism of DNA repair causes a change in nucleotide sequence, or if replication occurs before repair is complete.
+Mutation results from damage when mistakes in the mechanism of DNA repair cause changes in the nucleotide sequence, or if replication occurs before repair is complete.

-Mutagens can be physical, such as radiation from UV rays and X-rays, or chemical - molecules that interact directly with DNA - such as metabolites of benzo[a]pyrene, a potent carcinogen found in tobacco smoke.
+Mutagens can be physical, such as radiation from UV rays and X-rays, or chemical—molecules that interact directly with DNA—such as metabolites of benzo[a]pyrene, a potent carcinogen found in tobacco smoke.
 Mutagens associated with cancers are often studied to learn about cancer and its prevention.